EmptyBox-Design/Predicting-Opioid-Overdose-in-Rhode-Island/README.md

 ## Evaluation Criteria

-For intervention distribution fairness across localities and consistent performance comparison, all models are compared using their capture rate under the *20% lightly constrained (LC 20) scenario*: 20% of the total CBGs with the highest predicted risks, at least one CBG per town.
+For intervention distribution fairness across localities and consistent performance comparison, all models are compared using their capture rate under the *20% lightly constrained scenario* (LC20): 20% of the total CBGs with the highest predicted risks, at least one CBG per town.

 ## Data

-Our main data sources include:
+Our data sources are:
 - American Community Survey
 - Emergency Medical Service overdoses-related runs
 - Prescription Drug Monitoring Program
 - Land Use
 - Public access

-Through literature review and expert interviews, we were able to find some of the key indicators.
-We further narrowed down our feature set by using Recursive Feature Elimination and Random Forest feature importances, as well as performed dimensionality reduction using Linear/Kernel Principal Component Analysis.
+Through literature review and expert interviews, we were able to narrow features to  key indicators.
+We further narrowed down our feature set by using recursive feature elimination and random forest feature importances, as well as performed dimensionality reduction using linear/kernel principal component analysis.

 ## Models

 ### Gaussian Process

-The [Gaussian Process](https://scikit-learn.org/stable/modules/gaussian_process.html) (GP) method has good prospects for spatio-temporal prediction by multiplying kernels.
-The best GP model uses features selected by Recursive Feature Elimination, distance-weighted spatial aggregates of those features, and each Census Block Group’s centroid coordinates, in total 140 features.
-It captures 40.5% drug overdose deaths in the period of 2020.1 (see Evaluation Criteria for information).
+The [Gaussian Process (GP)](https://scikit-learn.org/stable/modules/gaussian_process.html) models have good prospects for spatio-temporal prediction by multiplying kernels.
+The best GP model uses features selected by recursive feature elimination, distance-weighted spatial aggregates of those features, and each CBG centroid coordinates, in total 140 features.
+It captures 40.5% of drug overdose deaths in the period of 2020.1 (see Evaluation Criteria for information).

 ### Gradient Boost

-The [XGBoost](https://scikit-learn.org/stable/auto_examples/ensemble/plot_gradient_boosting_regression.html) (XGB) method is highly efficient and accurate because of parallel tree boosting.
-The best XGB model incorporates 16 principal components extracted from an original set of 143 features, using an 8-degree poly kernel.
-It captures 40.1% drug overdose deaths in the period of 2020.1 (see Evaluation Criteria for detailed information).
+The [XGBoost (GB)](https://scikit-learn.org/stable/auto_examples/ensemble/plot_gradient_boosting_regression.html) via the XGBoost library is highly efficient and accurate because of parallel tree boosting.
+The best GB model incorporates 16 principal components extracted from an original set of 143 features, using an 8-degree poly kernel.
+It captures 40.1% of drug overdose deaths in the period of 2020.1 (see Evaluation Criteria for detailed information).

 ### Random Forest

-The [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) (RF) method has good accuracy and some interoperability to help characterize the model’s *logic* via feature importance's.
+The [Random Forest (RF)](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) models have good accuracy and some interpretability to help characterize the model’s “logic” via feature importances.
 The best RF model uses 25 top important features from the previous two periods.
-It on average captures 40.2% drug overdose deaths in the periods of 2019.2 and 2020.1 (see Evaluation Criteria for detailed information).
+It on average captures 40.2% of drug overdose deaths in the periods of 2019.2 and 2020.1 (see Evaluation Criteria for detailed information).

 ### Graph Convolutional Network

-The Graph Convolutional Network (GCN) method is good at capturing spatio-temporal relationships when a large amount of data and steps are available.
+The Graph Convolutional Network (GCN) are good at capturing spatio-temporal relationships when a large amount of data and steps are available.
 The best GCN model uses features of the previous period, plus distance-weighted spatial aggregates of those features, in total 291 features.
 It captures 37.4% of drug overdose deaths in the period of 2020.1 (see Evaluation Criteria for detailed information).

 ## Results and Implications

-GP, XBG, and RF all show promise in predicting OOEs per CBG.
-Given the similar LC20 performance of GP, XGB, and RF, we are unable to recommend a single model for use in the trial.
+GP, GB, and RF all show promise in predicting fatal OOEs by CBG.
+Given the similar LC20 performance of GP, GB, and RF, we are unable to recommend a single model for use in the trial.
 We believe given more observations, a single model may distinguish itself and we recommend the study continue to test these models with the release of more data.

-The PROVIDENT team will continue the modeling effort in the next few months with a few more available periods of data to finalize the model selection by late September 2021 for the randomized control trial.
-This information will be distributed to RIDOH and community organizations to deploy targeted interventions to prevent overdoses.
-Community organizations will have the power to choose what type of intervention, such as street outreach and educational workshops, is suitable in local neighborhoods.
+The PROVIDENT team will continue modeling as more data becomes available and will finalize model selection by late September 2021 for the randomized control trial.
+Information from the models will be distributed to RIDOH and community organizations to deploy targeted interventions to prevent overdoses.
+Community organizations will have the power to choose what type of intervention, such as street outreach or educational workshops, is suitable in local neighborhoods.

 ## Acknowledgement